dnazerg666/OrthoVenn2/README.md

 # Dependencies

-There is a number of additional dependencies not provided by GSP authors.
+There is a number of additional dependencies not provided by OrthoVenn2 authors.
 Additional programs include:

-1. diamond: a sequence aligner for protein and translated DNA searches (hhttps://github.com/bbuchfink/diamond).<br/>
+1. diamond: a sequence aligner for protein and translated DNA searches (https://github.com/bbuchfink/diamond).<br/>
 2. orthAgogue: an agile tool for the rapid prediction of orthology relations (https://github.com/samyeaman/orthagogue).<br/>
 3. mcl: a cluster algorithm for graphs (https://www.micans.org/mcl).<br/>

+# Installation

+1. Download the above Dependencies, and copy excutable files to a bin folder.<br/>
+2. Download OrthoVenn2 and upzip.<br/>
+3. Enter the directory after extracting.<br/>
+4. type "python ./OrthoVenn2".<br/>